STANDARD LICENSE; PLEASE SEE ADDITIONAL ASSET FOR FULL LICENSE TERMS.

 Course highlights

-• Explore cultural, emotional and social learning perspectives, such as the significance of heritage in the educational experience, societal norms in education, and the role of mentoring within an educational context
+• Explore cultural, emotional and social learning perspectives of UK education, such as the significance of heritage in the educational experience, societal norms in education, and the role of mentoring within an educational context

 • Be taught by expert researchers and practitioners from our School of Education, Languages and Linguistics